Hastings line: Hastings

 station opened on 13 February 1851 along with the SER branch from Ashford.
-Through platforms were provided for SER services and a separate terminal platform for LBSC services.
+Through platforms were provided for SER services and a separate terminal platform for LB&SCR services.
 The station was rebuilt and enlarged by the SER in 1880 as it was then inadequate for the increasing seasonal traffic.
 In 1930 the station was rebuilt by the Southern Railway.
 This entailed closure of the engine sheds at Hastings, with locomotives being transferred to St Leonards.
 The original station building, by Tress, was demolished and a new Neo-Georgian station building by J. R. Scott was erected.
 The rebuilt station was completed on 5 July 1931.
 The new layout provided two island platforms.
 The station was rebuilt in 2003 by Railtrack.
 The 1931-built building was demolished and a new structure erected in its place.
 The station is 62 mi 33 ch from Charing Cross via Orpington.

 Links to other lines

 Built

-In the late 1860s, a single track link was built between the SERs station and the LBSCs Tunbridge Wells station, which had opened in 1866.
+In the late 1860s, a single track link was built between the SER's station and the LB&SCR's Tunbridge Wells station, which had opened in 1866.
 It was 1875 before powers were granted to run a passenger service over this section of line.
 The junction with the main line was Grove Junction.
 It was removed on 7 July 1985, following closure of the Tunbridge Wells Central–Eridge line the previous day.